 • Don't put yourself in situations where you would normally want to drink alcohol.
 Stress, nervous excitement, a cheerful company of friends - avoid them.

-• Explain your problem to others and ask them not to tempt.
-It is easier to restrain yourself if, at each meeting, a glass of wine or beer does not flash under your nose.
+• Explain your problem to others and ask them not to seduce you.
+It is easier to restrain yourself if at every meeting a glass of wine or beer does not flash under your nose.

-• If you do not want to talk about pregnancy - lie.
-Say that you are taking antibiotics or any other medications that make you not drink.
-You can just pretend that you are drinking, but actually pour your husband or girlfriend from your glass.
+• If you don’t want to talk about your pregnancy, lie.
+Tell them you are taking antibiotics or any other medications that require you to drink.
+You can simply pretend that you are drinking, but in reality you are pouring some for your husband or girlfriend from your glass.

 • Replace alcohol with something tasty or similar.
-For example - your favorite pomegranate juice or mango, which you have not bought before in order to save money.
-Be generous and divert your body to "yummy".
+For example, your favorite pomegranate or mango juice, which you haven’t bought before in order to save money.
+Be generous and distract your body with something tasty.
 A child's health is more valuable than a can of juice.

-But first of all, you need to realize - if you drink alcohol during pregnancy, a freak will be born.
-At best, these will be internal pathologies, invisible from the outside - the heart, kidneys, lungs, liver.
-Enormous money will be spent on maintaining the viability of the child, and it is not possible to cure the disease.
+But first of all, you need to realize that if you drink alcohol during pregnancy, you will be born a freak.
+At best, these will be internal pathologies, invisible from the outside - heart, kidneys, lungs, liver.
+Huge amounts of money will be spent on maintaining the viability of the child, and it is not possible to cure the disease.
 In the worst case, external ugliness.
-Facial defects such as a cleft lip, fused eyes and other horrors will make your life and the life of a child unbearable.
-It's gross, but it's reality.
-It is better to endure cravings by hook or by crook than to lament for many years and seek alms to help your baby.
+Facial defects such as cleft lip, fused eyes and other horrors will make your life and the life of your child unbearable.
+It's harsh, but it's reality.
+It is better to endure the craving by hook or by crook than to lament for many years and look for alms to help your baby.

-Any mother dreams of enduring and giving birth to a healthy, strong and beautiful child.
-But, unfortunately, not everyone manages to part with their usual life during pregnancy.
-Sometimes it is difficult to completely give up everything that has already become a habit, including alcohol.
+Every mother dreams of bearing and giving birth to a healthy, strong and beautiful child.
+But, unfortunately, not everyone manages to give up their usual life during pregnancy.
+Sometimes it’s difficult to completely give up everything that has already become a habit, including alcohol.

 Alcohol and pregnancy, as everyone knows, are extremely incompatible things.
 Perhaps this is the only statement that does not cause obvious disagreement among doctors.
 However, to this day, opinions differ on one thing: is a strict ban on alcohol from the day of conception necessary, or does a glass of wine drunk on the occasion of good news not harm the development of the fetus?

-We will try to dispel all the myths and come to the only correct conclusion.
+We will try to dispel all myths and come to the only correct conclusion.

 What are the dangers of drinking alcohol during pregnancy?

-Let's start with the fact that any alcoholic beverages contain ethanol, or ethyl alcohol in greater or lesser concentrations.
+Let's start with the fact that any alcoholic beverages contain ethanol or ethyl alcohol in greater or lesser concentration.
 Ethanol is a poison, a serious psychoactive substance that depresses the human nervous system.
-Alcohol has a detrimental effect on the entire body, and also causes rapid addiction.
+Alcohol has a detrimental effect on the entire body and is also quickly addictive.

-It is known that the use of alcoholic beverages, and especially during the period of gestation, does not have the best effect on the health of children.
+It is known that the consumption of alcoholic beverages, and especially during pregnancy, does not have the best effect on the health of children.

 In fact, ethanol has a teratogenic effect on the fetus.
-This term refers to a violation of embryonic development under the influence of chemical and biological substances, as a result of which the risk of congenital anomalies and pathologies increases significantly.
+This term refers to a disorder of embryonic development under the influence of chemical and biological substances, as a result of which the risk of congenital anomalies and pathologies significantly increases.
 The fact is that ethyl alcohol tends to penetrate the placenta, easily entering the blood of the embryo.
-Thus, the child literally drinks alcohol with the mother.
+Thus, the child literally drinks alcohol with his mother.

-Consider exactly how alcohol affects the fetus during pregnancy, and what consequences of drinking alcohol can be revealed after the birth of a child:
+Let's look at exactly how alcohol affects the fetus during pregnancy, and what consequences of drinking alcohol may appear after the birth of a child:

-1 Violation of the functions of the placenta.
-Just like cigarette smoke, alcohol constricts the blood vessels inside the placenta, which prevents the embryo from getting enough oxygen and nutrients.
-Consequently, oxygen starvation interferes with the normal development of the fetus, due to which there is a risk of the birth of a premature or severely retarded child.
+1 Placental dysfunction.
+Just like cigarette smoke, alcohol constricts the blood vessels inside the placenta, which prevents the embryo from receiving enough oxygen and nutrients.
+Consequently, oxygen deprivation interferes with the normal development of the fetus, which creates the risk of having a premature or severely retarded child.

 2 Risk of miscarriage.
-Statistics show that the risk of miscarriage when drinking alcohol during, and especially at the beginning of pregnancy increases by 3-4 times.
-And we are talking about miscarriages at a later date - in the second trimester.
+Statistics show that the risk of miscarriage when drinking alcohol during, and especially at the beginning of, pregnancy increases by 3-4 times.
+Moreover, we are talking about miscarriages at a later date - in the second trimester.
 Insufficient blood supply to the placenta can lead to its aging, which causes premature or intrauterine death of the embryo.

-In cases with the constant use of alcoholic beverages throughout the entire period of gestation, the risk of the birth of a dead child increases.
+In cases of constant consumption of alcoholic beverages throughout the entire period of gestation, the risk of a stillborn child being born increases.

-Also, abortion can be triggered by a deficiency of substances necessary to preserve the fetus: folic acid, testosterone hormone.
+Also, termination of pregnancy can be caused by a deficiency of substances necessary to preserve the fetus: folic acid, the hormone testosterone.

 3 Ethyl alcohol has a detrimental effect on the internal organs of the child.
-Ethanol can also damage the proper laying of organs in early pregnancy, and disrupt their functioning.
-The liver, excretory, cardiovascular systems are especially affected.
+Ethanol can damage the proper formation of organs in the early stages of pregnancy and disrupt their functioning.
+The liver, excretory, and cardiovascular systems are especially affected.

 4 Ethyl alcohol has the most serious effect on the brain and nervous system as a whole.
-The fact is that the brain is laid back in the first trimester, at 8-12 weeks of pregnancy.
+The fact is that the brain is formed in the first trimester, at 8-12 weeks of pregnancy.
 Brain cells affected by ethanol are removed from the body in adults and partially replaced by new ones, since there is a kind of cellular reserve.
-Naturally, only an organism that is being laid down does not have such an opportunity.
+Naturally, an organism that is just developing does not have this opportunity.

-Therefore, alcohol can cause many pathologies of the nervous system: such neurological disorders as a tendency to depression, neuroses, aggressiveness, hyperactivity, increased irritability.
+Therefore, alcohol can cause many pathologies of the nervous system: neurological disorders such as a tendency to depression, neuroses, aggressiveness, hyperactivity, and increased irritability.

-Often, such children are difficult to learn, significantly lag behind in the development of relatively healthy peers.
-Children born to a mother who did not give up alcohol during pregnancy are much more difficult to adapt to society.
+Often, such children are difficult to teach and significantly lag behind the development of relatively healthy peers.
+Children born to a mother who did not give up alcohol during pregnancy have a much more difficult time adapting to society.

 5 Many neurological disorders are sometimes caused by physical pathologies of the nervous system.
-Due to insufficient supply of oxygen to the brain, it can develop microcephaly(underdevelopment of the brain or its lobes).
+Due to insufficient oxygen supply to the brain, it can develop microcephaly(underdevelopment of the brain or its lobes).
 There may be problems with the formation of the spinal canal.

-6 Children whose mothers abused alcohol during gestation often have a characteristic deformation of facial features.
-Among them are such as a shortened upper lip, nasal wall, small eye sockets, deep-set eyes with a characteristic crease on the eyelid, underdevelopment of the zygomatic arch and temporal bone.
+6 Children whose mothers abused alcohol during pregnancy often have a characteristic deformation of their facial features.
+Among them are such as a shortened upper lip, the wall of the nose, small eye sockets, deep-set eyes with a characteristic fold on the eyelid, underdevelopment of the zygomatic arch and temporal bone.

-7 Maternal alcohol consumption may contribute to the development of alcoholism in children during adolescence and adolescence.
-The likelihood that a child will develop a love for alcohol increases against the background of the fact that he may already have psychological problems caused by disorders of the nervous system.
+7 Drinking alcohol by the mother can provoke a tendency to develop alcoholism in children during adolescence and adolescence.
+The likelihood that a child will develop a love for alcohol increases given the fact that he may already have psychological problems caused by disorders of the nervous system.

 The effect of alcohol on conception